MalcolmNSB/powers/README.md

 powers, Box-Cox transform
 =========================

 This is an R package that allows you to compute power functions.
-You can also compute a Box-Cox transform
+You can also compute a [Box-Cox transform](https://en.wikipedia.org/wiki/Power_transform#Box%E2%80%93Cox_transformation).

 Installation
 ------------